victorliu-sq/PaperWriting/FlashSMP.md

-By using PRNodes, we ensure that all necessary rank references are accessible locally during the proposing procedure, which eliminates the need for data movement and significantly enhances the efficiency of the GS algorithm.

 ## Locality-Aware implementation of GS algorithm

+During the execution of the GS algorithm, a proposer accessing their PRNode can retrieve both the woman to propose to and the relevant rank information in a single memory operation.
+Similarly, when a woman accesses the PRNode, she can retrieve both the current partner she is paired with and the rank information of herself on the man's preference list in a single memory operation.
+This integrated approach significantly optimizes the data access patterns, improving the overall performance of the GS algorithm.

 This preprocessing step lays the foundation for a new data structure for the sequential algorithm implementation so that spatial locality can be fully exploited to significantly reduce the data accessing latency.